 \subsection{Results}

 For the application of the EPD zeros method to the Baxter-Wu model, histograms were accumulated using the standard single-spin-flip Metropolis algorithm.
-To accommodate for all ground states, the allowed values of the linear size of the lattice $L$ must be a multiple of three~\cite{dias17,costa04,fytas22,vasilopoulos22}.
+To accommodate for all ground states, periodic boundary conditions must be considered and the allowed values of the linear size of the lattice $L$ must be a multiple of three~\cite{dias17,costa04,fytas22,vasilopoulos22}.
+(Note that a triangular lattice on the torus is tripartite when its linear dimensions are multiples of three).
 In the course of our simulations we considered linear sizes in the range $12 \le L \le 120$, respecting this constraint (a practise followed also in the multicanonical and hybrid simulations described below).
 During thermalization, $10^5$ Monte Carlo steps per spin (sweeps) were discarded for $L\le 45$ and $3\times 10^5$ sweeps for the larger sizes.
 An additional $10^8$ sweeps were performed to accumulate the energy histograms, leading to a quite precise estimate of the dominant root.
 The iterative process of finding the dominant EPD zero terminated when the temperature difference between two consecutive steps became smaller than a predefined accuracy of $\varepsilon=10^{-4}$.
 Note that one may also look at the real part of the dominant zero and halt the process when $|\operatorname{Re}(x_L^\ast)-1| \le \varepsilon$, and also that smaller values of $\varepsilon$ may be considered, without any significant consequences in the results.
 Regarding the cutoff, the value $h_{\rm cut}=10^{-4}$ was used throughout the simulations.
 Errors have been computed by averaging over $10$ different independent runs.